Hooded vulture: Voice

 Usually silent, but gives a shrill, sibilant whistle during copulation, and thin squealing calls both at nests and carcasses.

 Nesting, breeding and behaviour

 It breeds in a stick nest in trees (often palms) in much of Africa south of the Sahara, laying one egg.
 Birds may form loose colonies.
 The population is mostly resident and sedentary, rarely moving more than 200 km.

 Distribution

 Although hooded vultures have relatively small home ranges, they are widely distributed across Africa.
-It occurs in Senegal, Mauritania, Guinea-Bissau, The Gambia, Niger and Nigeria in West Africa; in East Africa it is found in Chad, Sudan, South Sudan, Ethiopia, Rwanda and Somalia; in southern Africa it has been recorded in northern Namibia, Botswana, Zimbabwe, Mozambique and South Africa.
+It occurs in Senegal, Mauritania, Guinea-Bissau, The Gambia, Niger and Nigeria in West Africa; in East Africa it is found in Chad, Sudan, South Sudan, Ethiopia, Rwanda and Somalia; in southern Africa it has been recorded in northern Namibia, Botswana, Zambia, Zimbabwe, Mozambique and South Africa.

 Within South Africa, the species is essentially restricted to the Kruger National Park and surrounding protected areas in Mpumalanga and Limpopo provinces, though vagrants have been recorded further west in Kwa-Zulu Natal and Kgalagadi Transfrontier Park.